krasimir/navigo-react/README.md

 The navigation in Navigo happens in two ways:

 * Via `<a>` tags.
 The only requirement is to add `data-navigo` attribute to the link.
 For example `<a href="/users/list" data-navigo>View users</a>`.
 For more details on the exact API check out [this page](https://github.com/krasimir/navigo/blob/master/DOCUMENTATION.md#augment-your-a-tags).
 * Via the `navigate` or `navigateByName` methods.
-First you have to access the router with `getRouter()` and then use one of those two methods.
+First you have to access the router with `getRouter()` and then use one of these two methods.
 For example:
 ```js
 import { getRouter } from 'navigo-react';